 Tamarind Margarita Ingredients

-Tamarind Syrup—For starters, you need tamarind syrup.
+Tamarind Syrup—To make Tamarind Margarita, you need tamarind syrup.
 Not sure what that is?
 Not to worry, I have the perfect recipe for you.
 My Tamarind Syrup recipe is easy to prepare and wonderful when mixed with soda, water, or in this case, tequila!

 If you prefer, you can use Tamarind Paste instead of making Tamarind Syrup.
 The only drawback is you will need to add syrup or orange liqueur to sweeten the drink.
 This step is not necessary when using Tamarind Syrup since it's well.... syrup.